The topography maps of the Pentacam®

 Figure 6 shows the EKR Power Map of a spherical shell with rant = 8.0 mm and rpost = 6.58 mm (rpost / rant = 82%).
 For a spherical shell with this ideal ratio the EKR Power Map is virtually identical to the Refractive Power Map of the anterior surface.

-Because the EKR Power Map considers the radii of the curvature of both the anterior and posterior surface while at the same time matching the output one would obtain from an untreated cornea assuming a refractive index of 1.3375, its output can be used in IOL formulas based on a refractive index of 1.3375 even for the treatment of post-refractive patients.
-It avoids double correction while at the same taking the influence of the posterior surface into account.
-If other / “new” keratometer values are to be used in an IOL formula one should first always make a comparison to determine how the “new” keratometer values influence the outcome.
+Because the EKR Power Map considers the radii of the curvature of both the anterior and posterior surface, while at the same time matching the output one would obtain from an untreated cornea assuming a refractive index of 1.3375, its output can be used in IOL formulas based on a refractive index of 1.3375, even for the treatment of post-refractive patients.
+It avoids double correction while also taking the influence of the posterior surface into account.
+If other “new” keratometer values are to be used in an IOL formula one should, first, always make a comparison to determine how the “new” keratometer values influence the outcome.
 The study to validate the EKR method was conducted using the Holladay 2 formula.
-Here it was determined that after LASIK the best correlation with the traditional method, with a mean prediction error of -0.06 D ± 0.56 D, is obtained using a mean zonal EKR for the 4.5 mm zone*.
+Here it was determined that after LASIK the best correlation with the traditional method, with a mean prediction error of -0.06 D ± 0.56 D, was obtained using a mean zonal EKR for the 4.5 mm zone*.
 For post-RK patients, the mean prediction error is –0.04 D ± 0.94 D*.

 *Jack T. Holladay, MD, MSEE, FACS; Warren E. Hill, MD, FACS; Andreas Steinmueller, MSc: Corneal Power Measurements Using Scheimpflug Imaging in Eyes With Prior Corneal Refractive Surgery: The Journal Of Refractive Sugery, 25, 863-868, 2009 Symes et al; Automated keratometry in routine cataract surgery: Comparison of Scheimpflug and conventional values, J Cataract Refract Surg.
 2011 Feb;37(2):295-301